Grisou13/Runners-Laravel/README.md

 To access the api, please visit the url ```/api```.
 This page will display information necessary for you to use the api.

+### Participants

+Please refer to "PARTICIPANTS.md" to know which part each student devolopped.